ethereum/ethereum-org-website/src/content/developers/docs/scaling/zk-rollups/index.md

 The proving circuit performs the same process on the receiver's account.
 It checks if the receiver's account exists under the intermediate state root (using the Merkle proof), increases their balance, re-hashes the account data and combines it with the Merkle proof to generate a new state root.

 The process repeats for every transaction; each "loop" creates a new state root from updating the sender's account and a subsequent new root from updating the receiver's account.
-As explained, every update update to the state root represents one part of the rollup's state tree changing.
+As explained, every update to the state root represents one part of the rollup's state tree changing.

 The zk-proving circuit iterates over the entire transaction batch, verifying the sequence of updates that result in a final state root after the last transaction is executed.
 The last Merkle root computed becomes the newest canonical state root of the ZK-rollup.

-##### Proof verification {#proof-verification}
+##### Proof verification

 After the proving circuit verifies the correctness of state updates, the L2 operator submits the computed validity proof to the verifier contract on L1.
 The contract's verification circuit verifies the proof's validity and also checks public inputs that form part of the proof: